jelolul/JeloLeaks/README.md

 ### Hi there, I'm [Jelo][twitter] 👋

 ## I'm a Full Stack C# Developer!
-- I’m learning C++ when I feel like it
 - I’m looking to collaborate with other developers
 - Fun Fact: you are reading this right now